EngiTom/EngiTom.github.io/_posts/2022-09-23-stuff-to-do.md

 categories: [Projects]
 ---

-"That season, whatever you call it, often feels more like the new year than the New Year itself." —"A Short, Welcome Season" by Verlyn Klinkenborg
+"That season, whatever you call it, often feels more like the new year than the New Year itself." — "A Short, Welcome Season" by Verlyn Klinkenborg

 ## Seasonal beauty
 In search of autumnal beauty, I've been walking far away from my house lately to see a remote part of town deep in the woods.
 I once walked there with my dad and my sister, but it wasn't yet fall.
 He claimed that it is one of the most beautiful places when the leaves turn red.